msuhanov/regf/Windows registry file format specification.md

 Starting from Windows Vista, user flags were moved away from the first 4 bits of the *Flags* field to the new *User flags* bit field (see above).
 These user flags in the new location are also called *Wow64 flags*.
 In Windows XP and Windows Server 2003, user flags are stored in the old location anyway.

 It is unclear whether the first 4 bits of the *Flags* field are still reserved or not in recent versions of Windows.
-For example, in Windows Vista and Windows 7, the 4th bit of the *Flags* field is set to 1 in many key nodes belonging to different hives, and in Windows XP Professional x64 SP2, the 3rd or the 4th bit of this field can be set.
+For example, in Windows Vista and Windows 7, the 4th bit of the *Flags* field is set to 1 in many key nodes belonging to different hives.
+However, this bit can't be read through the *NtQueryKey()* call.

 ##### Virtualization control flags
 The *Virtualization control flags* field is set according to the following bit masks: